Depths of Wikipedia

-Depths of Wikipedia began in 2020 as a social media account dedicated to highlighting the more unusual and entertaining facts from Wikipedia.
-Annie Rauwerda founded Depths of Wikipedia by digging through Wikipedia for its most unusual, amusing or bizarre content.
+Depths of Wikipedia is the name of social media accounts on Instagram, Bluesky and X dedicated to highlighting unusual and entertaining facts from Wikipedia, founded and run by Annie Rauwerda.
+She created Depths of Wikipedia in 2020 by digging through Wikipedia for its most unusual, amusing or bizarre content.
 Rauwerda has also performed live comedy shows based on the anecdotes she found.

 In 2022, Rauwerda won Media Contributor of the Year at the annual Wikimedian of the Year awards.